mortenarendt/VagTransfer/results_and_figures.md

 <img src="results_and_figures_files/figure-markdown_github/unnamed-chunk-8-1.png"
 alt="PCoA plot of the first four components of the vaginal microbiome by Jensen Shannon divergence (JSD).
 Women are connected by lines.
-Colors reflect Community State Types (CST)." style="display: block; margin: auto;" />
+Colors reflect Community State Types (CST)." style="display: block; margin: auto;" /> **Supplementary Figure 2:** PCoA plot of the first four components of the vaginal microbiome by Jensen Shannon divergence (JSD).
+Women are connected by lines.
+Colors reflect Community State Types (CST).

 Stability between w24 and w36
 -----------------------------